JamesRH/ColFeatures/python/README.md

 '''
 usage: ID_colonies.py [-h] [--file FILE] [--background FILE] [--outdir OUTDIR]
-                      [--cluster CLUSTER] [--color]
+                      [--outbasename NAME] [--cluster CLUSTER] [--color]

 options:
   -h, --help          show this help message and exit --file FILE         filename of image
-  --background FILE  filename of background image for subtraction --outdir OUTDIR    directory for output files --cluster CLUSTER  integer value of clusters to be use with Kmeans to cluster the data --color            only use color channels in clustering
+  --background FILE   filename of background image for subtraction --outdir OUTDIR     directory for output files, or else saved to current dir --outbasename NAME  base name for output files, otherwise the input basename --cluster CLUSTER   integer value of clusters to be use with Kmeans to cluster the data --color             only use color channels in clustering
 '''

 ## Instalation and dependences using Conda